OSGP/Documentation/Domains/Microgrids/README.md

 ### Features
 Currently, the following features are available within the open smart grid platform:

+#### Get Data
-- Get data, used to retrieve measurement and profile data from the device
+Get data is used to retrieve measurement and profile data from the device

+#### Set Data
-- Set data, used to set setpoints and profiles on the device
+Set data is used to set setpoints and profiles on the device
-- Reporting, retrieval of measurement data periodically pushed by the device

-### Generic functionality
+#### Notifications

-- Notifications, when either report data or the result for a request is available, a notification is sent to a client, after which the client will be able to obtain the data or result by sending an 'async' message.
+When either report data or the result for a request is available, a notification is sent to a client, after which the client will be able to obtain the data or result by sending an 'async' message.

+#### Reporting
+When a device is connected it will periodically push measurement reports (and send trigger-based status reports) to OSGP.
+OSGP will inform the client via a notification, after which the data can be retrieved in a way similar to GetData (using the GetDataAsync message).
+In order to determine whether all report data are received, the response of a GetDataAsync message will (in case of a report) contain report metadata consisting of a report id, sequence number and time of entry.

 ### Messages